Canon 800D versus Canon 1100D

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1100D is considerably smaller (99 percent) than the Canon 800D.
-Moreover, the 1100D is markedly lighter (7 percent) than the 800D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 800D and the Canon 1100Dare of equal size.
+However, the 1100D is markedly lighter (7 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the 1100D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Camera Body Specifications

 |Canon 800D (⇒ rgt)||131 mm||100 mm||76 mm||532 g||600||no||2017||749||latest||check|